 Constantly checking emails can interrupt your workflow and reduce productivity.
 Setting specific times to review and respond to emails can help you stay focused on more critical tasks.

-Leaving your schedule to chance
+Leaving schedules to chance

 Failing to plan your workday can result in missed deadlines and unprioritized tasks.
 Structuring your schedule with clear goals helps ensure that you manage your time effectively and accomplish what’s most important.